 The City of Merced Fire Department provides fire protection, rescue, and emergency medical services from five fire stations throughout the urban area.
-Fire Station #52 is located at 1400 Falcon Way, less than 1 mile from the site.
+Fire Station #54 is located at 1425 E. 21st Street, approximately 1.5 miles from the site.
 This Station would serve the proposed project.
+A proposed new station in the proximity of Gerard Avenue and Coffee Street will likely be constructed in the next 10 years, which would be much closer to the project site.